USS Georgia (BB-15): 1910–1923

 From September 1918 to the end of the conflict, Georgia was assigned to the Cruiser Force Atlantic as a convoy escort.
 The ship's first operation was with troop ship convoy 67, which departed New York on 23 September; the rest of the escort consisted of the armored cruisers North Carolina and Montana and the destroyer Rathburne.
 Georgia had to take on 525 LT of coal in addition to her normal stocks, which significantly degraded her seakeeping characteristics.
 The ship accordingly had to be battened down to reduce flooding from heavy seas, which had the effect of hastening the spread of disease.
 During the cruise, the crew suffered from 120 cases of influenza and 14 cases of pneumonia; 7 men died from disease.
 Even with the additional coal, the ship did not have sufficient fuel to reach the hand off point and she had to break off from the convoy to return to port.
 Germany signed an Armistice with the Allied powers, ending the war on 11 November.
 On 10 December, the ship was equipped to serve as a transport to carry American soldiers back from France.
 This duty saw the ship transferred to the Cruiser and Transport Force.
 She made five trips between December 1918 and June 1919, carrying almost 6,000 soldiers in total.
 The first trip, made in company with the battleship Kansas, arrived in Brest, France on 22 December 1918.

 Georgia was transferred to the Pacific Fleet shortly thereafter, departing from Boston on 16 July 1919.
 She transited the Panama Canal and arrived in San Diego, where she became the flagship of the 2nd Division, 1st Squadron.
 The ship went to the Mare Island Navy Yard for periodic maintenance on 20 September.
 The ship remained there until 15 July 1920 when she was decommissioned.
 Under the terms of the 1922 Washington Naval Treaty, the ship was sold for scrapping on 1 November 1923 and subsequently was broken up.
-The ship was formally stricken from the naval register on 10 November.
+The ship was formally stricken from the Navy Directory on 10 November.
+The ship's bell and an eagle figurehead are preserved at the Reserve Officers Training Corps at the Georgia Institute of Technology.